multimediaeval/multimediaeval.github.io/_editions/2021/tasks/fakenews.md

 <!--* # Second auxiliary-->
 <!-- # and so on-->

-#### Task Schedule
+#### Task Schedule (Updated)
 * 25 August: Data is made available <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
 * 1 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
 * 7 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
-* 22 November: Working notes paper  <!-- Fixed.
+* 29 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
-* Beginning December: MediaEval 2021 Workshop <!-- Fixed.
+* 13-15 December 2021: MediaEval 2021 Workshop Online <!-- Fixed.
 Please do not change.
 Exact date to be decided-->

 #### Acknowledgments